Startup Business Ideas for Students

 12. Mobile Coffee Cart

 Many students work in coffee shops and cafes while pursuing their education.
 A mobile coffee cart offers a flexible schedule and the opportunity to network within your community.
-It also provides a relatively low-cost alternative to opening a brick-and-mortar cafe.
+It also provides a relatively low-cost alternative to opening a brick-and-mortar cafe with many mobile coffee carts costing between $2,000-$5,000 to start.

 Customers typically hire mobile coffee carts to work events like corporate retreats, school events, and even weddings.
 Make your business stand out by offering a customizable drink menu that can complement customers’ event themes.